Frequently asked questions

 The score held by the last student placed at the school is the 'minimum entry score' that is published on the department's website in the following April each year.
 This score can vary from school to school and from year to year.
 The greater the demand for the school the higher the entry score is likely to be.
 For example, in a school with 150 places, the score achieved for the 150th ranked student who accepts a place at that school becomes the entry score.

-Please note that the scores on the website show the score held by the last student accepting a place for entry in the current year.
-The entry score for 2022 will not be known until after the placement process is finalised and the reserve list closed.
+Please note that the scores on the website show the score held by the last student accepting a place for entry in 2020.
+The entry score for 2021 will not be known until after the placement process is finalised and the reserve list closed.
 Though your child's score may be higher than that shown for a previous year this does not necessarily mean that he or she will be offered a place for entry in a later year.
 These scores cannot be used to predict an entry score in any other year.

 Most parents/carers will receive their child's placement score at the bottom of their placement outcome advice in early July.

 An attachment to the outcome advice shows the breakdown of raw school assessment and test scores.
 In a few cases the scores cannot be published.
-If parents do not receive the child's score they can email the Team for an explanation.
+If parents do not receive the child's score they can send a message to the Team for an explanation.